The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 The objectives pursued by this action are:

-Build ecosystems for data exchange between companies in the strategic sectors.
+Build ecosystems for data exchange between companies in strategic sectors.

 Remove barriers to entry for data exchange.